 Oleg is frequently collaborating with Natasha Vlassenko performing two pianos and four hands repertoire.
 Oleg’s teaching career began at the Moscow Tchaikovsky Conservatory, where he was invited to join the piano department as an assistant professor.

-Oleg has been teaching at the Queensland Conservatorium, Griffith University since 1992 and currently is a Coordinator of the Young Conservatorium Piano Program.
+Oleg has been teaching at the Queensland Conservatorium, Griffith University as Senior Lecturer since 1992 and currently is a Coordinator of the Young Conservatorium Piano Program.
 Many of his students have won major national and international piano competitions and scholarships.

 Oleg Stepanov is joint Artistic Director and Founder of the Lev Vlassenko Piano Competition & Festival which was established in 1999.